Monday, February 1, 2021

 Afterward, being taken to Med, Boden and Severide tried to find out who the guy was after telling them a number.
 That happened to be the guy's badge number, as he was a police officer and got a hold of his wife.
 The officer has dementia, and the reason why he walks to that home is because it was the first house he bought for his wife.
 Plus, Boden bonds with him as a reminder of his father, who was a police officer too.

-S pushed his luck with Stella once again, trying to avoid her while she was training for the lieutenant exam.
-Stella thinks that he's moving her away.
-I don't blame her for thinking of that again.
+Severide pushed his luck with Stella once again, trying to avoid her while she was training for the lieutenant exam.
+Stella thinks he's moving her away, and I don't blame her for thinking of that again.
 He had the chance to tell her right there, but instead, he meant she didn't need his help for the exam.

 After working with Boden and helping with the officer, Severide tries to make amends with Stella at the loft, but she isn't there.
 She's staying the night at Brett's apartment.
 Severide, you pushed too far here.

-The fun moment in this episode comes when, after the car crash, as Truck 81 is cleaning up, Mouch reunites with an old rival, which fuels the feud again.
-Mouch gets back by placing a donut sign at the guy's firehouse while the guy comes back with free donuts at house 51.
+The fun moment in this episode occurs after the car crash.
+As Truck 81 cleans up, Mouch reunites with an old rival, fueling the feud again.
+Mouch returns by placing a donut sign at the guy's firehouse, while the guy returns with free donuts at House 51.

-Not to mention, Gallo saves Mackey from a blast during a rescue.
-Mackey gave the idea to Gallo that she has kids, but instead, she's taken care of kids as in daycare.
+Gallo saves Mackey from a blast during a rescue.
+Mackey gave Gallo the idea that she has kids; instead, she takes care of kids as in daycare.
 Also, a moment with Cruz was good until Gallo asked if he could take her out, and that moment went away quickly.

-As for Kidd and Severide, I don't blame Kidd for thinking about what's been going on with Severide.
-But what if he tells her in the next few episodes, and while she still might be mad at him, she takes his advice and trains her most challenging for the exam?
-And if she passes the test, Severide comes with a ring asking her to marry her.
-Just a theory!
+When it comes to Kidd and Severide, I totally understand why Kidd is concerned about what's been happening with Severide.
+Imagine if he opens up to her in the next few episodes!
+Even if she’s a bit upset, what if she takes his advice and trains hard for that exam?
+And picture this: if she passes, Severide surprises her with a ring, asking her to marry him!
+Just a fun little theory!

 Overall, I give this episode a 9.5/10.